Avira Review: Quick Expert Summary

 Overall, Avira is easy to install and simple to use.
 Even beginner users will find it easy to access all of the security and device optimization features.
 It’s also extremely lightweight, and the scanning engine won’t affect PC performance while using CPU-intensive programs.

 Avira Mobile App

-I tested the Android app out on my Nokia 6.1 smartphone and I also tested the iOS app on my iPad.
+Avira’s mobile app provides a ton of good features in an intuitive interface, and it’s compatible with Android and iOS.
+I tested the Android app out on my Nokia 6.1 smartphone and the iOS app on my iPad.

 The antivirus scanner on Android was very quick — it took less than 5 minutes and I didn’t experience any noticeable slowdown on my phone.
 I downloaded a huge Android-specific malware database to my device, and I was impressed to see that the mobile app returned the same result as the desktop app: 100% of my test files were either removed completely from my phone or placed in quarantine.

 - Web protection.